 I’ll start off by saying that we’ve all been guilty of some pretty awful beauty habits in the past, whether we want to admit it or not.
-I’m looking at you zit pickers and pimple poppers.
+I’m looking at you zit pickers and pimple poppers, or those of you who don’t remove their matte lipstick, eyebrow gel, and mascara before bed.
 However, while there are some sacrifices we wouldn’t dare admit for the sake of beauty, there are others that are just down right dangerous and if done too often can lead to ruining your skin, nails, and hair, and cause a nasty infection.

 Here are a few bad beauty habits that we need to stop for good:

 Makeup creates a fine layer over the skin, which in turn traps oil, dirt, sweat, bacteria, and basically everything gross thing you face throughout your day.
 So by the time you turn in for the night, your face is covered in microscopic particles of dirt, oil, germs, and food.
 Not to mention the layer of makeup that’s just sitting there clog your pores and preventing detoxification.
 You’ll inevitably end up with a breakout, and if you’re less lucky all that unwashed oil, dirt, bacteria, and pollution clogging up your pores will cause a nasty skin or eye infection.
 For instance, demodex folliculorum is a microscopic mite that live in the pores and hair follicles of your face, nose, and eyelashes and feeds on fatty secretions and dead skin, laying up to 25 eggs per hair follicle.
 These mites also excrete waste, which can lead to all sorts of skin reactions, eye infections, and rosacea.